ribacq/bash-misc/README.md

 A simple list management tool.
 Try `li --help` for more information on usage.

 ## hf
 A non-precise clock software.
-Prints the time (in French) rounded to the quarter of an hour.
+Prints the time (in French) rounded to the quarter of an hour, or five minutes precison with `-c` cli argument.